You have no items in your shopping cart.

 The History of I.T.E.
 Low Voltage Circuit Breakers

-I.T.E. has been an innovator in the area of low voltage power air circuit breakers since the dawn of the industrial use of electricity.
-The name I.T.E. in itself represents the origin of the modern, resettable circuit breaker.
-I.T.E. actually stands for Inverse Time Element.
-This is the heart of every overcurrent trip device.
+I.T.E. actually stands for Inverse Time Element., which is the heart of every overcurrent trip device.
 When a fault occurs, it causes the breaker to trip faster as the rise in current increases.
 In other words, the higher the current, the faster the trip, consequently they work inversely to each other.

-The inverse time element was a major stepping stone in the commercial use of electricity.
-Not only was it a cost-effective alternative to replacing costly fuses, as it was developed it became adjustable for various applications and became an integral part of industrial and commercial safety programs.
 The element had been used for years by the original Cutter Electrical Manufacturing Company and later the Walker Switchboard Company and had become so synonymous with their products that in 1928 the name was changed to I.T.E.
-Along the way, as I.T.E. continued to develop, it merged or was acquired by other companies and changed names from I.T.E., to I.T.E.
-Imperial, then later to BBC for the Brown Boveri Corporation and later when merged with Asea to ABB for Asea Brown Boveri.
+As I.T.E. continued to develop, it merged or was acquired by other companies and changed names several times.
+These changes included a switch from I.T.E., to I.T.E.
+Imperial, then later to BBC for the Brown Boveri Corporation, and later to ABB for Asea Brown Boveri following a merger with Asea.

 Slate Back Breakers